smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 * Part 1 of the course will use Python.
 * All coding assignments should be coded in Python 3.10.
 * The deep learning implementation will be done in TensorFlow/Keras.
+* Part 2 of the course will use Python and PyTorch.

 ### Assignments